 MONTGOMERY, ALA.
-(April 23, 2020) – United States District Judge Edward M. Chen of the Northern District of California certified a class action lawsuit filed by Beasley Allen attorneys on behalf of owners and lessees of GM full-sized SUVs and trucks that suffer premature engine failure from excessive oil consumption.
+(April 23, 2020) – United States District Judge Edward M. Chen of the Northern District of California certified a class action lawsuit filed by Beasley Allen attorneys on behalf of owners and lessees of GM full-sized SUVs and trucks that suffer premature engine failure from excessive oil consumption from an alleged engine defect.

 Our clients allege that their GM’s Generation Four Vortec 5300 V-8 engines consume oil in such high volume that they foul spark plugs and aggressively wear internal rotating components from inadequately lubricated metal-on-metal contact.
 GM’s documents and witnesses confirmed that the excessive oil consumption defect lies in piston rings that wore prematurely and allowed oil to migrate into the combustion chambers and burn away.